Domestic Abuse Restraining Order: Support for petitioners

-The University of Wisconsin Law School operates a clinic, the VOCA Restraining Order Clinic, to support petitioners for domestic abuse restraining orders in Dane, Jefferson, Rock, and Sauk Counties.
+The University of Wisconsin Law School operates a clinic, the Restraining Order and Survivor Advocacy Clinic, to support petitioners for domestic abuse restraining orders in Dane, Jefferson, Rock, and Sauk Counties.
 The program is named after the Victim of Crimes Act.
 Under the program, second and third year law students provide support to petitioners, including writing petitions, appearing with them in court, and providing direct and cross examination services.
 The program is intended to improve success rates for petitioners as well as teach both legal skills and empathy to law students.
 Students will make a commitment to be involved with the program for a semester.
 During that time it is expected that they will represent two or three petitioners.
 The short time frame for restraining order hearings will allow students to see complete cases through to completion.
 The program is operated in partnership with domestic abuse agencies such as Domestic Abuse Intervention Services.

 The director of the clinic is Ryan Poe-Gavlinski.
 During the first year that the program was in effect, students helped 62 petitioners for restraining orders.
 The assistance was offered to varying degrees: some were represented in court while others were advised only by phone.
 In circumstances where the petitioner could not be represented in court, a trial prep meeting or call was arranged to help the petitioner prepare.
 Secondary trauma can be a concern for students and attorneys participating in the clinic and stress reduction techniques such as meditation are taught.
+Poe-Gavlinski has advocated that the time period for respondents to surrender firearms be reduced from two weeks to 48 hours, noting that the longer time frame makes it too risky that the respondent may attack the petitioner in that time period.

 Another program in Milwaukee County brings together the Sojourner Family Peace Center and the Marquette University Law School to provide support for petitioners through pro bono legal representation.
 A 2019 study of this program found that those with legal representation were more than twice as likely to have their restraining order approved, and were also more likely to appear in court to face their abuser.
+This program, known as VALT--Volunteer Attorney Legal Team--involves law students interviewing petitioners applying for a domestic abuse restraining order.
+Students assist domestic abuse survivors in filing their petitions and support them in seeking safety.